Reference-Free Evaluation of Taxonomies: Experiment Details

 \subsection{Degrading Taxonomies Randomly}

 We sample two unrelated concepts (neither are descendants or ancestors of each other) in the taxonomy and change the parent of the first concept to the second concept.
 In some taxonomies, concepts can have multiple parents.
 In such cases, we remove all current parents before adding the concept at the new parent.
 Tab.~\ref{tab:randomizations} shows the number of sampled degraded taxonomies per taxonomy.
+For the experiments in the extended analysis, Tab.~\ref{tab:randomizations} holds as well.
+The extrinsic evaluation features 100 degradations for each dataset; therefore, there are a total of 500 samples (5 for each degradation).